Wymondley School Uniform Policy

 The Role of Parents

 We believe that one of the responsibilities of parents is to ensure that their child has the correct uniform and PE kit, and that it is clean, in good repair and that the child’s name is written on all items.
 If a parent has difficulties for any reason with fulfilling this request they are asked to speak confidentially to the Headteacher to discuss the issues.
 Parents should be assured that we will do all we can to help.
-Children who arrive at school wearing non-school uniform clothing will be loaned an appropriate item (if available), from our freecycle cupboard in the school hall, to wear for that day, which will need to be washed and returned.
+Children who arrive at school wearing non-school uniform clothing will be loaned an appropriate item (if available), from our freecycle rail in the school hall, which is on the playground for parents to help themselves to every other Friday morning before school, to wear for that day.
+Any loaned items will need to be washed and returned.
 The same system will apply for children who do not have a PE kit.
 Parents will be contacted to discuss the matter.
 The school welcomes children from all backgrounds and faith communities.
 If there are serious reasons, for example on religious grounds, why parents want their child to wear clothes that differ from the school uniform, the school will consider such requests sympathetically.
 If any parent would like to request a modification to the uniform policy they should, in the first instance, contact the Headteacher.

 The Role of Governors

 The Governing Body supports the Headteacher in implementing the school uniform policy.
 It considers all representations from parents regarding the uniform policy and liaises with the Headteacher to ensure that the policy is implemented fairly and with sensitivity.
 It is the governors’ responsibility to ensure that the school uniform meets all regulations concerning equal opportunities.
 Governors ensure that the school uniform policy enables children to dress sensibly, in clothing that is hard wearing, safe and practical.

 School Uniform List